 Toxic chemicals trickle into the environment from sources such as factories, farms, homes, automobiles and plastics from every country.
 At the bottom of the food chain, these toxins are absorbed by animals and plants which are eaten by fish, which are eaten by bigger fish, which are eaten by humans and so enter the food chain.
-Inadvertently, even our sunscreen 'protection' is causing damage to corals, so being banned from tropical waters.
+Inadvertently, even our sunscreen 'protection' is causing damage to corals, so being banned from tropical waters in some places.

 In parallel, excessive nutrient pollution from human activities (such as land fertilisers or waste water removal) in the water (called 'eutrophication') deplete the oxygen required to support most marine life in near-bottom deep water.
 Excess nutrients create over-growth of algae, which decomposes consuming the oxygen other life requires.
 These low-oxygen areas are called hypoxic, or "dead" zones, as life suffocates and dies or leaves the area, and have grown explosively over the last half century, around the world.

 Of the 63 large marine ecosystems under the Transboundary Waters Assessment Programme, 16% are in the “high” or “highest” risk categories for coastal eutrophication.
 They are located mainly in Western Europe, Southern and Eastern Asia, and the Gulf of Mexico.
 (UN)